s01042/Anyplace/README.md

 # TODO

-Fix the CORS problem!
+~~Fix the CORS problem!~~

-I'am still trapped by the CORS problem.
+~~I'am still trapped by the CORS problem.
 I'm hosting Anyplace on GitHub pages where you can only deploy static web sites.
-There are no server side technologies available on GitHub pages on which I could have build my own CORS Proxy or some kind of web service proxy.
+There are no server side technologies available on GitHub pages on which I could have build my own CORS Proxy or some kind of web service proxy.~~

-So GitHub pages is the origin of my web app.
+~~So GitHub pages is the origin of my web app.
 The JavaScript code of my app is running locally on the client device and in the client browser.
-That leads to the fact, that fetching the data from my Google Drive is a cross origin call always controlled by CORS.
+That leads to the fact, that fetching the data from my Google Drive is a cross origin call always controlled by CORS. ~~

+See next section.

 # Resumption

 Another CORS proxy server was abused and is down now.
-So i implemented my own service proxy and host it on heroku.
-With this came new ideas: periodic background syncing and notifications came to my mind.
+So finally I implemented my own service proxy and host it on [heroku](https://www.heroku.com).
+With this came new ideas: periodic background syncing, notifications and badging came to my mind.

 # About periodic background sync